New Zealand Economic Outlook

 New Zealand Economic News

-At its meeting on 9 November, the Reserve Bank of New Zealand (RBNZ) met market analysts’ expectations and kept the Official Cash Rate (OCR) unchanged at a record-low 1.75%, where it has been since November 2016.
-The Central Bank’s latest decision came soon after the Statistical Institute revealed that inflation ticked up in Q3 towards the midpoint of the Bank’s 1.0%–3.0% target range.
+At its meeting on 8 February, the Reserve Bank of New Zealand (RBNZ) met market analysts’ expectations and kept the Official Cash Rate (OCR) unchanged at a record-low 1.75%, where it has been since November 2016.
+The Central Bank’s latest decision came soon after the Statistical Institute revealed that inflation fell in Q4, moving further from the midpoint of the Bank’s 1.0%–3.0% target range.

-New Zealand’s labor market continued to strengthen in Q3.
+New Zealand’s labor market continued to strengthen in Q4.